ricsxn/EOSC-hub/T13.3/fgsg/ssod/README.md

 # Science Software on Demand
-The Science Software on Demand is and EGI service using the FG as Science Gateway Engine.
+The Science Software on Demand is an EGI service using the FutureGateway as Science Gateway Engine.
+WARNING: This repository is has been abandoned, its reference still exists to keep note about the necessary steps to assign a public IP address to a Docker container.

 # Network configuration
 The SSOD service has to be accessible by the URL fgsg.egi.eu